ISQGD

 The International Seminar on Quantization, Geometry, and Dynamics (ISQGD) is guided by the following objectives:

-2. Encourage broad and inclusive participation from mathematicians at all stages of their academic careers—established researchers, postdoctoral scholars, graduate students, and early-career mathematicians—thereby fostering a diverse, collaborative, and internationally engaged research community.
+2. Encourage broad, inclusive, and sustained participation from mathematicians at all career stages—including established researchers, postdoctoral scholars, graduate students, and early-career mathematicians—thereby cultivating a diverse, globally engaged, and intellectually vibrant research community.

-4. Provide a sustained and vibrant forum for the exchange of ideas, the development of new collaborations, and the promotion of thematic workshops, mini-courses, conferences, special sessions, and joint publications within the global mathematical community.
+4. Provide a sustained and well-structured forum for the exchange of ideas, the initiation of new collaborations, and the development of thematic academic activities, including workshops, mini-courses, conferences, special sessions, and collaborative research initiatives.

 Message from the Founding Chair, ISQGD

-The organizing committee is dedicated to fostering an environment where researchers can share new ideas, explore emerging directions, and engage with colleagues working across a wide spectrum of interconnected fields.
-ISQGD strives to cultivate a seminar series that remains accessible, inclusive, and intellectually vibrant, welcoming participation from mathematicians worldwide at every stage of their academic journey.
+The organizing committee is dedicated to fostering an environment in which researchers can engage in thoughtful exchange, explore new perspectives, and develop lasting professional connections.
+ISQGD strives to cultivate a scholarly program that is inclusive, intellectually vibrant, and professionally structured, welcoming participation from mathematicians worldwide at every stage of their academic journey.

 The continued growth of ISQGD is made possible by the dedication and enthusiasm of its speakers, participants, and supporters around the world.
-It is ISQGD’s aspiration that the seminar will continue to flourish, stimulate productive collaborations, inspire thematic workshops and related initiatives, and contribute meaningfully to the advancement of the global mathematical community for many years to come.
+It is our aspiration that ISQGD will continue to flourish, stimulate productive collaborations, inspire thematic workshops and related initiatives, and contribute meaningfully to the advancement of the global mathematical community for many years to come.

 Registration